Create ROS Workspace¶

 Create a Workspace¶

 Close any open terminal windows.
-Open a new terminal and source the “foxy” distribution.
+Open a new terminal and source the “humble” distribution.

 Create the root workspace directory.
 Note that the required structure is a top-level directory and a